Trying to understand something that's not defined here? Ask us in a message — and we can add it to the list 🙂

-An article is a content type in our Educate product.
+An article is a content type in our Articles product.
 Articles are designed to hold answers to the questions your customers ask and search for, as well as product guidance and best practice advice.
 They can be added to collections that live on a public Help Center, or you can add them to conversations (you’ll need an Intercom product that has a team inbox to do this).

-Every Educate article has three reactions at the bottom, so people can tell you if the article answered their question.
+Every article has three reactions at the bottom, so people can tell you if the article answered their question.
 This lets you know how well your content is doing.
 Plus, every time someone clicks on a negative 😞 reaction, they’ll be sent an automatic reply in the Messenger, giving you a second chance to solve their problem.
 Then you can use their feedback to improve the article for future visitors.

 You can assign conversations to any teammate or team in your company and move it to their inbox.

 Keep reading: Routing messages using assignment rules